Aiven-Open/klaw-docs/docs/docs/Concepts/promotion.md

 ```

 :::note
-In Klaw version 2.2.0, the `orderOfSchemaPromotionEnvsList` has been replaced with an enhanced feature that allows users to associate a
-schema registry with a Kafka environment in the Add/modify Schema Environment pages.
-Thereby matching the order of promotion defined in `orderOfTopicPromotionEnvsList`.
+In Klaw version 2.2.0, the `orderOfSchemaPromotionEnvsList` has been replaced with an enhanced feature that allows users to associate a schema registry with a Kafka environment in the Add/Modify Schema Environment pages—matching the order of promotion defined in `orderOfTopicPromotionEnvsList`.
 :::

 ## Topic promotion

-Once a topic is created in the base environment it is then possible to
-promote this to the next higher level environment.
-This will create a
-promotion request that can be reviewed, approved, or declined by the
-requester's teammates. **Topic Overview** view, where the topic can be
-promoted, will show all the the environments the topic is now configured
+Once a topic is created in the base environment, you can promote it to the next higher-level environment.
+This will create a promotion request that your teammates can review, approve, or decline.
+The **Topic Overview** view will show all the environments the topic is configured on, including the environment to which you can promote the topic.
-on.

 ### Promote a topic

 To promote a topic to a higher environment, follow these steps:

 1. Select **Topics** on the navigation bar.
-2. Select the specific Kafka Topic you wish to promote to the higher
+2. Select the specific Kafka Topic you want to promote to the higher environment.
-    environment.
-3. A button is available to promote the topic to the next environment
-    where a higher environment has been configured. **Promote to \[Next
+3. Select the **Promote to \[Next Environment\]** button to promote the topic to the next environment (higher environment) that has been configured.
-    Environment\]**
-4. Configure the number of Partitions and Replication Factor for the
-    higher environment in the dropdowns provided.
+4. Configure the number of **Partitions** and **Replication factor** for the higher environment in the dropdowns provided.
-5. Confirm the promotion to the next environment by selecting **Submit
-    Promotion to \[Next Environment\]**
+5. Confirm the promotion to the next environment by selecting **Submit Promotion to \[Next Environment\]**
-6. A Topic request is now created for team members to review and
+6. A Topic request is now created for team members to review and approve under **Approvals**.
-    approve under Approvals.

 ## Schema promotion

-Under the **Topic Overview**, the schema can be requested and viewed for
-an individual topic.
-As of Release 2.0.0, the ability to promote
-existing schemas to higher-level environments is also available.
-The
-requester can select a particular version of the schema to promote from
-the lower environment to the higher environment.
-The requester can
-select a particular version of the schema to promote from the lower
-environment to the higher environment.
+In the **Topic Overview**, you can request and view the schema for an individual topic.
+Release 2.0.0 allows you to promote existing schemas to higher-level environments.
+To do this, select the specific schema version you want to promote from the lower environment to the higher environment.

 ### Promote a schema

 To promote a schema to a higher environment, follow these steps:

 1. Select **Topics** on the navigation bar.
-2. Select the specific Kafka Topic you wish to promote a Schema to the
+2. Select the specific Kafka Topic you wish to promote a Schema to the higher environment.
-    higher environment.
 3. Select the **Schema** tab under the main Topic section.
-4. A button is available to promote a schema to a higher environment
-    where a higher environment has been configured. **Promote to \[Next
+4. Select the **Promote to \[Next Environment\]** button to promote a schema to the next environment (higher environment) that has been configured.
-    Environment\]**
-5. Select the version of the Schema you wish to promote to the higher
-    environment, this Schema will be available for the team to review
-    when approving or declining the request.
+5. To promote a schema to a higher environment, select the specific version of the schema that you want to promote.
+This schema will be available for your team to review when approving or declining the request.
-6. Optionally, if the Schema you wish to promote is not compatible with
-    the existing schemas on that topic, **Force Register Schema** can be
+6. Optionally, you can use the **Force Register Schema** option to register a schema that is not compatible with the existing schemas on that topic.
-    used to register the Schema.
-7. Confirm the promotion to the next environment by selecting **Submit
-    Promotion to \[Next Environment\]**
+7. Confirm the promotion to the next environment by selecting **Submit Promotion to \[Next Environment\]**.
-8. A schema request is now created for team members to review and
+8. A schema request is now created for team members to review and approve under **Approvals**.
-    approve under Approvals.

 ### How does Force Register work

-When promoting a schema to a higher environment in Klaw, you can use the
-**Force Register Schema** option, which enables you to register a schema
-that may not be compatible with previous schemas.
-By selecting this
-option, Klaw will change the compatibility of the subject (topic)
-to **NONE**, register the new schema, and then revert to the previous
-subject compatibility.
-If the subject compatibility is not set, it will
-fall back to global compatibility.
-However, Klaw will not change the
-global compatibility.
+When promoting a schema to a higher environment in Klaw, you can use the **Force Register Schema** option, which enables you to register a schema that may not be compatible with previous schemas.
+By selecting this option, Klaw will change the compatibility of the subject (topic) to **NONE**, register the new schema, and revert to the previous subject compatibility.
+If the subject compatibility is not set, it will fall back to global compatibility.
+However, Klaw will not change the global compatibility.

 :::note
-Any request raised cannot be approved by the same user, rather it has to
-be a different user from the same team.
+Requests cannot be approved by the user who raised it.
+It must be approved by a different user from the same team.